 A final note: regardless of the decarbonisation pathway that our customers end up treading, we recognise that the distribution networks are a key enabler.
 We are already evolving the way we design, build and operate our networks, implementing innovative solutions, and embracing new technologies.
-We are doing this so that we can continue to provide our customers with a safe, reliable and good value electricity supply, whatever the future holds.
+Our RIIO-ED2 business plan will deliver the capacity and capabilities that our customers need, so that we can continue to provide them with a safe, reliable, and good value electricity supply, whatever the future holds.